 Are you wondering if you will be asked to part with some money in the name of sales tax if you buy your favorite jewelry from Blue Nile?

-For a similar order made from New Hampshire, your friend or family will not be required to pay any sales tax on the order.
+For instance, if you live in Washington, D.C., your sales tax will be 6% of your order.
+For a similar order made from New Hampshire, the customer will not pay any sales tax on the order.

-Calculating Sales Tax on Blue Nile Orders
+Calculating Blue Nile Sales Tax on Jewelry

-As earlier mentioned, blue Nile calculates the additional amount as tax sales based on the state in which the customer is at the time of ordering.
-This is the reason the tax charges may vary from one state to another.
+Blue Nile calculates sales tax based on the state where a customer is when placing an order.
+This is why the tax charges may vary from one state to another.

-At the time of checking out, you can estimate the amount you are likely to be charged as for sales tax.
-For example, if you enter a 20001 zip code, Washington DC, you will be charged 6% of the total cost of the items you have ordered.
-On the other hand, if you enter a zip code in Arkansas, the sales tax will be %.
+During check out, you can estimate the amount you are likely to be charged as sales tax.
+For example, if you enter a 20001 ZIP code, Washington DC, you will be charged 6% of the total cost of the items in the cart.
+On the other hand, if you enter a ZIP code in Arkansas, the sales tax will be 6.5%.

 If we order items worth $400, we shall take the 6% tax rate and multiply by the total cost ($400), which is 6% x 400.00.
 In this case, the tax rate would be $24.

 Another easier way of calculating sales tax is by using $100.

 While still using a cart that totals $400 and the same tax rate of 6%, it means you will pay $6 for every $100 that you spend.
 This method is used to calculate different sales tax quickly.

-Most probably you can.
-As much as more states are implementing legislation to impose sales tax on jewelry, it is still possible to buy jewelry from Blue Nile tax-free.[Image]
+While more states are implementing legislation to impose sales tax on jewelry, it is still possible to buy jewelry from Blue Nile tax-free.

 However, you need to look at the savings you are likely to make.
+This is very important if you are buying expensive jewelry.
 The savings may be more than the cost of setting up a billing address in another state.
-This is very important if you are buying expensive jewelry.

-In this case, Blue Nile is legally required to collect taxes from jewelry bought from them by customers who are located in any of the states that charge jewelry duty.
+In this case, Blue Nile is legally required to collect taxes for jewelry bought from them by customers located in any of the states that charge jewelry duty.

 Tax Collection Laws Still Under Discussion

-The regulations in use right now in the states that charge sales tax came about from a decision that was made by the Supreme Court in June 2018.
-This decision requires that online jewelry sellers collect sales duties from the people that buy jewelry from them.
+The regulations in use today in the states that charge sales tax came as a result of a decision that was made by the Supreme Court in June, 2018.
+This decision required that online jewelry sellers collect sales duties from the people that buy jewelry from them.